-- Allow events in the Identity Vault to trigger workflows. - Communicate the success or failure of a workflow's provisioning activity back to the User Application database, which allows users to view the final status of their requests. - Start workflows automatically in response to changes of attribute values in the Identity Vault.
+- Allow events in the Identity Vault to trigger workflows. - Communicate the success or failure of a workflow's provisioning activity back to the identity applications database, which allows users to view the final status of their requests. - Start workflows automatically in response to changes of attribute values in the Identity Vault.

-The User Application driver is both a runtime component and a storage wrapper for directory objects (comprising the User Application's runtime artifacts).
+The User Application driver is both a runtime component and a storage wrapper for directory objects (comprising the runtime artifacts of the identity applications).